 Fairfax, VA 22030

 Dr. L. Earle Reybold (PhD, University of Georgia) is a professor of qualitative research methods in the College of Education and Human Development at George Mason University.
-She also serves as an affiliate faculty member with the Higher Education Program and Women and Gender Studies.
-Dr. Reybold’s research examines faculty roles, professional ethics, and qualitative research applications.
-She has co-edited two books and published a number of articles in journals across the fields of adult and higher education, human development, and qualitative methods.
+She also serves as an affiliate faculty member with the Higher Education Program.
+Dr. Reybold’s research examines faculty identity and epistemology, professional ethics, and qualitative research methods.
+She has co-edited two books and published a number of articles in journals across the fields of adult and higher education, human development, and qualitative inquiry.
 Her current research focuses on faculty disability and institutional response.

-Faculty identity, professional epistemology, ethics, qualitative research, faculty disability, adult learning, adult development
+Faculty identity, professional epistemology, professional ethics, qualitative research, faculty disability, adult learning, adult development

 Maxwell, J. A., & Reybold, L. E. (2015).
 Qualitative Research.
 In J. Wright, (Ed.), International Encyclopedia of Social and Behavioral Sciences (2nd ed., Vol. 19, pp. 685-689).
 Oxford, UK: Elsevier.